 We are excited to now offer a variety of our products in bioresin sugarcane plastic sourced from environmentally responsible farms!
 These bioresin tubes are free of any petroleum ingredients and have a dramatically lower carbon footprint tied to their production.
 The growing of the sugarcane also sequesters CO2 from the air, further adding to its benefit and reduction in carbon footprint.

-Once manufactured, the resin of our tubes can be fully recycled alongside other plastics in standard recycling facilities, though our preference is that our customers utilze Terracycle, which Mad Hippie has partnered with, to ensure 100% of our packaging always gets recycled.
+Once manufactured, the bioresin tubes can be fully recycled alongside other plastics in standard recycling facilities, though our preference is that our customers utilize TerraCycle, which Mad Hippie has partnered with, to ensure 100% of our packaging always gets recycled.

 The world's dependence on fossil fuels is one of the main driving agents of humanitarian concerns and political strife, as well as major environmental disasters.
 Here at Mad Hippie we are committed to continually finding ways to reduce our dependence on non-renewable resources.

 Yes, there are both biodegradable bioresins, and those that do not biodegrade.

 The issue with the biodegradable plastic is that it can only break down in an industrial composting facility, which most municipalities in the US don't have.
 What usually happens is they end up finding their way into traditional recycling facilities where they gunk up the machinery and cause issues.

 These biodegradable plastics also have a shorter life span and can start breaking down with product still inside, which is a big concern for products like ours potentially being contaminated by the tube.